micho0802/Stroke_detection/README.md

 Like most capstone projects, the platform involves frontend, backend, and database architecture.

 ### Frontend:
-- The frontend was built around the [Gradio](https://www.gradio.app/).
-A fast API for implement pretrain multimodal to production.
+- The frontend was built around [Gradio](https://www.gradio.app/), a fast API for implementing pre-trained multimodal models in production.

+### Backend:
+- The backend
+### Database:
+- The database used is [MongoDB](https://www.mongodb.com/), a sufficent database for unstructure data.

 ## Result